This is a question that gets asked a lot in the crochet community: "How do I keep my tail weaved in, so my project doesn't fall apart?"

 For the purposes of this tutorial, I have used a small swatch and finished it by using a contrasting color, so that the tail will be easier to see.

 When you come to the end of your project, fasten off as normal, but leave a long tail.
 I suggest a tail length of 8"[20cm] for small projects like hats or slippers and 12"[30.5cm] for larger projects like sweaters or afghans.
 Truthfully, the longer the tail, the harder it is for it to come undone.
+Thread your tail onto a tapestry needle.
+Make sure you're using the smallest needle you can, while still being able to to easily get your yarn into the eye.

-Working the side to side, go through the base of the next several stitches (5-10), then head back toward the beginning of the row, making sure you are working in the exact same spaces, and breaking through your yarn tail.
+Working the side to side, go through the base of the next several stitches (5-10), then head back toward the beginning of the row, making sure you are

-Once you're back to the beginning, continue upward, and weave your yarn through the same spaces as you started in, making sure to break through the yarn tail.
+through the same spaces as you started in, making sure to break through

+the yarn tail.
 Work halfway back to the top.
 Not shown: cut the yarn tail as close to the project as you can.
 Give the project a little "tug", so the tail slips inside.

 Also, if you wet your project after you've finished weaving the end, you help "mat" the yarn together, and further seal the tail.
 This will actually hold up through washes as well.